Securities Dispute Arbitration

 During the past 30 years, I have informed FINRA, the Securities and Exchange Commission and the public of the systemic problems affecting securities arbitration and suggested remedial solutions.
 The process is supposed to achieve the same level of justice as in a court of law, but on the cheap.
 Justice on the cheap is not justice.
 It is only a façade of justice.
 It is the equivalent of juries without instructions.

-The root causes for this are not new—failure to select arbitrators with litigation experience, lack of subject-matter training, lack of quality control, and FINRA's over-riding goal of protecting FINRA, as opposed to the parties who appear before its arbitration panels.
+The root causes for this are not new — failure to select arbitrators with litigation experience, lack of subject-matter training, lack of quality control, and FINRA's overriding goal of protecting FINRA, as opposed to the parties who appear before its arbitration panels.

-My recent experience has shown that FINRA believes that rules—Code of Ethics, Code of Arbitration Procedure—are for fools.
+My recent experience has shown that FINRA believes that rules — Code of Ethics, Code of Arbitration Procedure — are for fools.
 FINRA does not enforce its rules.
 Further, FINRA makes up rules to suit uncomfortable (for FINRA) situations.
 That misconduct is condoned at the highest levels.

 When I alerted FINRA, the parties, and my former co-panelists of the former co-panelists' unethical conduct, FINRA surreptitiously worked with the co-panelists to remove me from the panel.
 Appeals to the Director, Office of the Ombudsman and the Audit Committee were for naught.
 See no evil.
 Hear no evil.
 Speak no evil.
 It is very disconcerting when FINRA closes its eyes and fails to fess-up.
-Unfortunately, FINRA's conduct may just be systematic of our times.
+Unfortunately, FINRA's conduct may just be symptomatic of our times.

-I told you so—30 years ago.
+I told you so — 30 years ago.

 The information presented on this website and linked websites was obtained from sources believed to be reliable, but its accuracy and completeness cannot be guaranteed.
 It is provided solely for general interest and educational purposes.
 It is not intended to be nor should it be interpreted to be the rendering of legal or other advice.
-The opinions, findings and/or conclusions of the author(s) do not necessarily state or reflect those of any one else, may not be politically correct and are subject to change without notice.